The program is designed to help new graduates build knowledge, confidence, and competence as they become established in their new career.

 For more information, visit the BC Ministry of Transportation and Infrastructure projects playlist.

 The Ministry of Transportation and Infrastructure employs a broad range of engineering professionals.

-Our Ministry is known for the excellent quality of our people, for having a can-do attitude, and for producing fantastic results.
-By hiring passionate and enthusiastic EITs/GITs, we are making sure we can continue the tradition of excellence that the Ministry of Transportation and Infrastructure is known for.
+Our ministry is known for the excellent quality of our people and for producing fantastic results.
+By hiring passionate and enthusiastic EITs/GITs, we're making sure we can continue the tradition of excellence for which the Ministry of Transportation and Infrastructure is known.